syncfusion-content/blazor-docs/blazor/treegrid/columns/column-menu.md

 # Column menu in Blazor Tree Grid Component

 The column menu has options to integrate features like sorting, filtering, and autofit.
-It will show a menu with the integrated feature when users click on multiple icon of the column.
+It shows a menu with the integrated feature when users click on an icon in the column header.
 To enable column menu, define the [ShowColumnMenu](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor~Syncfusion.Blazor.TreeGrid.SfTreeGrid~ShowColumnMenu.html) property as true.

-The default items are displayed in following table.
+The default items are displayed in the following table.

 | Item | Description |
 |-----|-----|